qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 For a good balance between peformance and cost, we recommend:

-* Depending on your cluster resource onfiguration either general purpuse (standard), memory optimized (highmem) or cpu optimized (highcpu) instance types of at least 2nd generation.
+* Depending on your cluster resource configuration either general purpose (standard), memory optimized (highmem) or cpu optimized (highcpu) instance types of at least 2nd generation.
 Qdrant Hybrid Cloud also supports ARM64 instances.
 * At least pd-balanced disks for storage

 ### More on the Google Kubernetes Engine